klust/LUMI-BE-training-materials/docs/intro-evolving/08-Binding.md

 started with subsequent `srun` commands.

 <!-- Script cpu-numbering-demo1 -->
-??? technical "Slurm under-the-hoods example"
+??? technical "Slurm under-the-hoods example (click to expand)"
     We will use the Linux `lstopo` and `taskset` commands to study how a job step sees the system and how task affinity is used to manage the CPUs for a task.
 Consider the job script: